Ulrich Lechte: Early career

 Lechte joined the FDP and its youth organization, the Young Liberals, in 1998.
 In 2010, he was one of the founding members of the Liberal Gays and Lesbians (LiSL).

-Member of the German Parliament, 2017–present
+Member of the German Parliament, 2017–2025

 Lechte became a member of the Bundestag in the 2017 German federal election.
-In parliament, he is a member of the Committee on Foreign Affairs and serves as his parliamentary group's spokesperson on foreign affairs.
-Between 2017 and 2021 he chaired the Subcommittee on the United Nations, International Organizations and Globalization.
+In parliament, he was a member of the Committee on Foreign Affairs and served as his parliamentary group's spokesperson on foreign affairs.
+Between 2017 and 2021, he chaired the Subcommittee on the United Nations, International Organizations and Globalization.

-In addition to his committee assignments, Lechte is part of the German-Egyptian Parliamentary Friendship Group, the German-Turkish Parliamentary Friendship Group as well as member of the Parliamentary Group of Friends Berlin-Taipei.
+In addition to his committee assignments, Lechte was part of the German-Egyptian Parliamentary Friendship Group, the German-Turkish Parliamentary Friendship Group as well as member of the Parliamentary Group of Friends Berlin-Taipei.

 In 2019, Lechte unsuccessfully challenged incumbent Daniel Föst for the leadership of the FDP in Bavaria.
 Since then, he has been serving as one of three deputy chairpersons of the FDP in Bavaria under the leadership of successive chairs Föst and Martin Hagen.

+In 2023, Lechte co-founded the Cross-Party Parliamentary Group on the Situation of the Uyghurs.